Master of Library & Information Science

 - All core courses and more than 80% of elective courses are taught by full-time faculty.

-- Students are not required to select a specialization area, but those who elect to do so may choose from nine career-specific specializations ranging from academic, public or school libraries to archival studies to digital content management.
+- Students are not required to select a focus area, but those who elect to do so may choose from eight career-specific focus areas ranging from academic, public or school libraries to digital content management.

 - Students may also choose to earn a Dual Degree with one of our Graduate Certificates, a master's degree in History, or another approved academic discipline.